Leaking Oil or Gasoline Tanks

 Selling, buying or listing an older property?

-Leakage from oil or gasoline tanks must be reported to the State, and a “Notice of Residual Petroleum” (NRP) must be filed before the property is conveyed.
+If a tank has leaked and caused soil contamination, Cedar Rock can then advise and assist you in meeting North Carolina regulatory requirements.
+In addition to reporting petroleum leakage to the State, a “Notice of Residual Petroleum” (NRP) must be filed with the county Register of Deeds before the property is conveyed.
 A filed NRP is required before the State will issue a “No Further Action” (NFA) letter for a contaminated site.

-The NRP and NFA letter are usually acceptable and sufficient for buyers, lenders and insurers, but in some cases they may require environmental assessment and/or cleanup of the site beyond the requirements of the State.
+A filed NRP and the NFA letter are usually sufficient for buyers, lenders and insurers, but in some cases they may require environmental assessment and/or cleanup of the site beyond the requirements of the State.

-In many cases, current legislation does not require the removal or abandonment of a leaking residential underground oil tanks, or cleanup of the contaminated soils, but Cedar Rock recommends proper abandonment or removal of an underground oil tank, whether or not it has already leaked, to prevent the kind of expensive situation pictured below.
+In many cases, current legislation does not require the removal or abandonment of a leaking residential underground oil tank or cleanup of the contaminated soil, but Cedar Rock recommends proper abandonment or removal of an underground oil tank, whether or not it has already leaked, to prevent the kind of expensive situation pictured below.

 Heavy rainfall flooded the oil out of this old underground oil tank.
-Removing contaminated soils is expensive and disruptive to the landscape.
+Removing contaminated soil is expensive and disruptive to the landscape.
 Properly abandoning or removing old oil tanks prevents situations like this.

 Aboveground Tank Leaks